Catalonia: El Priorat – 5 nights

 The best airports are Barcelona and Reus.
 Intercontinental flights use Barcelona and Madrid.

-Return flight earliest: Barcelona 12:00 for train connection from Falset; Reus 10:30 for train connection from Falset.
+Return flight earliest: Barcelona 12:00 for train connection from Reus; no limit for Reus as taxi from accommodation to airport.

 Land by/earliest return flight times not applicable if using pre-booked taxi directly from or back to either airport.